-Gallery Beach somehow manages to be elegant and modern, but also relaxed and cozy.
+Galley Beach somehow manages to be elegant and modern, but also relaxed and cozy.
 It’s one of the best places to eat in Nantucket on the water.
 You’ll appreciate stunning views of the Nantucket Sound.
-This Nantucket dining room at Gallery Beach is a sunny, open-air, coastal chic atmosphere that doesn’t disappoint.
+This Nantucket dining room at Galley Beach is a sunny, open-air, coastal chic atmosphere that doesn’t disappoint.

 This place has been written about in novels.
 Presidents have dined here!
-Oprah called Gallery Beach the best place to get married on the East Coast.
+Oprah called Galley Beach the best place to get married on the East Coast.
 It’s listed on every Nantucket travel guide.

-You can get to Gallery Beach in a 15-minute taxi ride from downtown Nantucket.
+You can get to Galley Beach in a 15-minute taxi ride from downtown Nantucket.
 It’s located on Jettie’s Beach.
-Gallery Beach is also technically a Nantucket hotel restaurant.
-Guests at the Cliffside Beach Club enjoy premium seating at Gallery Beach.
+Galley Beach is also technically a Nantucket hotel restaurant.
+Guests at the Cliffside Beach Club enjoy premium seating at Galley Beach.